indykiss/DataStructures-Algos/Progress.md

 # February
 - HR on Feb 5
 - C1 tagged LCs: 35 total
-    - 18 easies, 2 mediums
+    - 18 easies, 7 mediums
+    - 5 other misc
 - Start on LC mediums
 - 20-30 hrs/ week is goal